 DVCC club rides vary each week depending on the weather, the season and who turns up!
 The distance and duration will also vary, ranging from 30 to 60 miles depending on the terrain and chosen route.
 Some longer rides may be planned in summer.
+If there are enough people we will split into two groups with a shorter (30 -40 mile) relaxed pace ride and a longer route (40 – 60 mile) for faster riders.

 The over-riding principle is that no one is left behind; the stronger riders may have a burn up on a climb however at a convenient point everyone regroups.
 Similarly, if someone has a puncture, the group or a sub-group will wait until the puncture is repaired (see Recommended equipment below).
 Should anyone need to get back early or cut the ride short this will be catered for.
 From the above you can see that club rides are not training rides as such.
 The rides can certainly help to get you fit but this is not their main purpose!